-\longrightarrow You will see this apple next to the preventive services in the benefits chart.
+You will see this apple next to the preventive services in the benefits chart.

-Medical Benefits Chart

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
+Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance, copayment, or deductible for beneficiaries eligible for this preventive screening.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Ambulance services Prior authorization is required for select, non-emergency ambulance services.

-Ambulance services

-Prior authorization is required for select ambulance services.
 You or your provider can contact the plan if additional information is needed regarding what select ambulance services require an authorization.

-- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation apply and or got the person's health or if authorized.
+0% or 20% of the total cost per one-way trip for medically necessary emergency ambulance services transportation could endanger the person's health or if authorized by the plan.

+• Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.